vkbo/novelWriter/README.md

 ## Package Dependencies

-It is recommended that novelWriter runs with Qt 5.10 or later, and Python 3.6 or later.
-Running with Qt as low as 5.2.1 and Python 3.4.3 has been tested, and worked in the past, but there are no guarantees that this will keep working as these are not a part of the test builds.
+It is recommended that novelWriter runs with Qt 5.10 or later, and requires Python 3.6 or later.
+Minimum version of Qt is 5.2.

 ### Linux